v-viksur/architecture-center/docs/microservices/data-considerations.md

 - At high scale, events can become a bottleneck on the system, so consider using aggregation or batching to reduce the total load.

-## Data storage in the Drone Delivery application
+## Drone Delivery: Choosing the data stores

 Even with only a few services, the Shipping bounded context illustrates several of the points discussed in this section.